Dynamic Pricing Algorithms on Uber and Lyft

 To clarify, LSTM’s are building blocks for layers of a recurrent neural network (RNN), the one that allows information to persist.
 All of the LSTM’s are adapted for classifying, learning, and predicting time series, even if there are time lags between important events.
 By using LSTM’s, Uber ultimately allows itself to effectively calculate and analyze all of the needed variables to form a price that would reflect the current state of the market and optimize the overall experience.

 Lyft, on the other hand, seems to combat the market share of Uber with its vision of dynamic pricing: instead of indefinitely appreciating the prices to meet the real market needs, Lyft positioned that fares should be somewhat fixed and relatively reflect the existing demand.
-To this end, Lyft uses machine learning to analyze multiple variables, such as traffic and weather, for instance, to ultimately determine the demand for the drivers.
+To this end, the Lyft pricing algorithms uses machine learning to analyze multiple variables, such as traffic and weather, for instance, to ultimately determine the demand for the drivers.
 As a result, Lyft created two distinct features that shape the overall price.
 One of them, called the Prime Time, increases the fare at two hundred percent when there is a broad request for the rides out there.
 On the opposite, the Happy Hour, ultimately decreases the overall price up to 50% when there is a low demand for the trips.

 The fuel industry is an ideal illustration of dynamic pricing and all of its implications.
 The price of petroleum-based fuels differs from place to place and is dependent on the popularity of a particular gas station, the oil prices, and the consumer buying power in some of the cases.
 In turn, it’s incredibly difficult to know in advance the cost of fuel on the day-to-day basis as it undergoes the permanent changes to ultimately meet the demand and adequately reflect the market’s needs.